takemaru/dnet/README.md

 the huge size of search space.
 Moreover, power distribution networks are generally operated in a radial structure under the complicated operational constraints such as line capacity and voltage profiles.
+The loss minimization in a distribution network is a nonconvex optimization problem.

 DNET finds the best configuration you want with a great efficiency, while it examines all feasible configurations without stuck in local